Working with actions

 Custom actions have a specific structure with an entry function that receives two parameters:

-• args: Contains all arguments passed to the action
+• args: contains all arguments passed to the action

-• ctx: Provides access to Nordcraft-specific functionality
+• ctx: provides access to Nordcraft-specific functionality

 The function can return a cleanup function that will be called when the component unmounts.